The Raveonettes: Instruments

 During live performances, the band usually utilizes Fender instruments (Sune uses a number of Jazzmasters while Sharin opts for either Mustang or jazz bass, and a Jazzmaster).
 Sune plays a number of different guitars and basses on their albums, including different Fenders, Gibsons, and Gretsches.
 In the fall of 2005, the tour van containing the band's equipment (including Sune's prized 1960 Jazzmaster and Sharin's treasured Gretsch 6120) was stolen during their tour of the U.S.A.

-On their 2007 tour, the band used the following effects pedals: